MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/advanced/transforming-arguments.md

 ---
+description: This article describes how to transform arguments from the input format to the format needed by the native command. ms.date: 06/28/2023
 title: Transforming arguments in Crescendo
-description: This article describes how to transform arguments from the input format to the format needed by the native command. ms.date: 04/06/2023
 ---
 # Transforming arguments in Crescendo